jmmclaug201/jmmclaug201.github.io/_thoughts/biking.md

 >
 > [\- Paul Suchecki](https://www.youtube.com/@paulsuchecki3985)

-Here, you'll find all of my posts related to biking, which I find myself doing a lot these days.
+Here, you'll find all of my posts related to biking, which I find myself doing a lot of these days.

 ### Links
 Some places I find myself coming back to whenever I need biking inspiration: